MisterRooster/rooster-board/README.md

 ![TS shield](https://img.shields.io/badge/typescript-3178C6?logo=typescript&logoColor=white&link=https%3A%2F%2Fnodejs.org%2F)

 Simple message board using serverside rendering and a database that allows users to write messages on a public board.
-Users can create new messages which than gets stored in a MongoDB atlas instance.
+Users can create new messages which than gets stored in a MongoDB database instance.

 This Projects main purpose was to practice full-stack development.
 Feel free to use it as an inspiration or as a learning resource.